Les Arts Florissants (ensemble)

-Les Arts Florissants is a Baroque musical ensemble, France.
+Les Arts Florissants is a French Baroque musical ensemble housed in the Philharmonie de Paris.
 The organization was founded by conductor William Christie in 1979.
 The ensemble derives its name from the 1685 opera Les Arts florissants by Marc-Antoine Charpentier.
 The organization consists of a chamber orchestra of period instruments and a small vocal ensemble.
 Christie remains the organization's artistic director, alongside British tenor Paul Agnew who became co-musical director in 2020.